FreddyVRetro/ISA-PicoMEM/README.md

 ## Tested machines
 - IBM 5150, 5160, 5170 : All Ok, except keyboard not responding on 5170.
+- IBM PS/2 30 286 (Warning : As its HDD use DMA, does not boot if emulated RAM is added)
 - Compaq Portable 2 (286): Ok
 - Amstrad PC1512, PC1640, PC200: Working, but fail to start all the times on one PC1512 and sometime on PC1640 (Corrected in Rev 1.1).
 - Worked on Various 486, 386 (No confirmation of the ISA Clock speed yet)